MPL 50x20x5 / N38 - neodymium magnet

 - Magnets exposed to a humid environment can corrode.
 Therefore, when using them outdoors, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

-- Potential hazard to health from tiny fragments of magnets are risky, in case of ingestion, which is crucial in the context of children's health.
-It's also worth noting that miniscule components of these magnets have the potential to complicate diagnosis after entering the body.
+- Potential hazard associated with microscopic parts of magnets are risky, in case of ingestion, which is particularly important in the context of child safety.
+Furthermore, small elements of these devices have the potential to complicate diagnosis when they are in the body.

 Exercise Caution with Neodymium Magnets